-To run a successful startup, you should learn the business lingo and protect your company from risks by getting the right startup coverage.
+To run a successful startup, you should learn the business lingo, you should know all the startup and VC terms.
+Secondly, you should protect your company from risks by getting the right startup coverage.
 As your business progresses through each of the different growth and funding stages, knowing these terms will help you strategize and plan accordingly.

 To help you learn the startup language, we’ve defined 75 common startup and venture capital terms in this visual guide.
 We’ll use a startup example to explain the terms in a more digestible manner.

 75 Startup and VC Terms

 Every business begins with a good idea, which is usually inspired by a particular need or problem in society that the business aims to address.
 In this first stage, you’ll need to refine your business idea, find your target market, and come up with products or services to serve your market.
 Here are common terms to know when conceptualizing your startup idea.